 What is mirin?
-It’s somewhat similar to sake, but thicker and with a lower alcohol content—typically around 10 percent.
+It sometimes gets confused with rice wine vinegar, although it's actually a variety of rice wine with a low alcohol content—typically around 10 percent.
 (Don’t worry, when it’s mixed up into salad dressing, it won’t get you buzzed, we promise.)
 Its sweet flavor is traditionally used to finish teriyaki sauce and miso soup.

 How long does mirin last?
 Stash it in the fridge or a cool, dark cabinet for up to six months.